-Four types of soils are in the watershed area.
+Three types of soils are in the watershed area.
 The fertility status is about normal range due to production of major pulses crops.
 There is scarcity of phosphorus due to continuous growing of pulses.
 The four soil samples of each village, three for nutrients analysis and one for sulphur and micro nutrients analysis have been send to laboratory.
 After receiving the analysis report effort will be made to motivate the farmers to use nutrients and micronutrients according to the any analysis report.
-For this demonstration of crop in Kharif and Rabi both seasons have been proposed under agriculture production activity.
+The resulls shows that the soils of the study area is fit for sowing of Kharif and Rabi under agriculture production activity.

-LAND CAPABILITY CLASSIFICATION (LCC)
+LAND CAPABILITY CLASSIFICATION (LCC):